kennethrisa/Stats/README.md

 # Required:
 - Oxide
-- rust-servers.net user / api key
+- Support for rust-servers.net - you need to register your server to get api key
+- Support for rust-servers.info - you need to register your server
 - MySql/MariaDB
-- Apache2/nginx
+- Webserver/Nginx
-- php 5.6
+- php 5.6>

 Create database:
 See SQLStats.txt

-Edit stats1.php, find $url and provide your api key after key=yourKey
+Edit api-28015.php, find $url and provide your api key after key=yourKey for rust-servers.info you only need to change to your ID

 # Oxide plugin:
 SQLStats.cs - Add this to your plugin directory.
 (Some feature are removed for performance gain)